 Ideas for Use

-What are some ways to play since there are only 50 states?
+What are creative ways to draft states since there are only 50?

 Organize students into teams and collaborate to build competence.